 While sexual minorities may not be the focus of this text as a whole, they certainly have a recurring role that is integral to this book's theme.
 But among all the virgins, those into kink, asexuals, poly folk, trans people, frat bros, sorority girls, openly gay, and sexually deprived interviewees, it is nearly impossible to distinguish those sexual minorities from the rest.
 The problem is that each subject feels just as marginalised as the next, for their own unique and often relatable set of reasons.

 Have you read The Sex Myth?
 Do you agree with this review?
-Let us know by commenting below or on the Fetish.com forum.
+Share your thoughts in the Fetish.com forum.

 You may think masturbation is the most vanilla sex act out there, but there are ways to spice it up.
 That's especially true if you're masturbating

 Does receiving praise from a partner during sex make you wet or give you a hard-on?
 Or maybe it's dishing out the compliments that turns you on?
 If

 The hipster trend means facial hair and bushy beards are more common than ever.
 That’s great news if you’re a pogonophile – someone with a beard